Expect Delays: 5 MMS Sending Strategies for Black Friday/Cyber Monday Weekend

 Laura Serino

-Store owners and marketers are limbering up for the biggest ecommerce event of the year: Black Friday/Cyber Monday weekend.
+Store owners and marketers worldwide are gearing up for the biggest ecommerce event of the year: Black Friday/Cyber Monday weekend.

 This is the busiest time of year even if you aren't in ecommerce.
 Airports and highways are packed with holiday travelers and this expectation of delays trickles down into SMS marketing too.

 It’s why we think of SMS marketing as a highway during the crazy shopping weekend.
-Carrier networks have told us to expect potential delays from Thanksgiving through Giving Tuesday.
-But these delays might not have much of an impact on your brand at all.
-Here’s why.
+As Twilio’s preferred SMS provider, our carrier and network partners have told us to expect potential delays from Thanksgiving through Giving Tuesday.
+But these delays can vary based on several core factors.

-Using a shortcode is like traveling in the express lane.
-It’s built for high volume (and has a higher cost) so these roads are accustomed to high throughput.
-So even when there is a spike for BFCM it isn't the same order of magnitude as a TFN or frontage road.
+Using a shortcode is like traveling on the German autobahn.
+It’s built for high volume so these roads are accustomed to high throughput.
+So even when there is a spike for BFCM it isn't the same order of magnitude as a toll-free number (TFN) or frontage road.

-TFN's are like a multi-lane highway.
-TFN for MMS is like a 2-lane highway.
-When you hit BFCM you are adding a lot of additional cars onto those existing roads and that is going to cause delays, primarily for MMS messaging.
+TFN's are like a multi-lane highway, however the number of lanes varies based on if you are sending SMS or MMS.
+For brands sending MMS, imagine yourself on a 2-lane highway vs an 8-lane highway.
+BFCM is like hitting extreme rush hour traffic, you are adding a lot of additional cars onto those existing roads and that is going to cause delays, primarily for MMS messaging.

-In order to arm marketers for the biggest shopping weekend of the year, we've put together five crucial SMS marketing strategies to apply during Black Friday/Cyber Monday weekend.
+In order to arm marketers for the biggest shopping weekend of the year, we've put together six crucial SMS marketing strategies to apply during Black Friday/Cyber Monday weekend.

 As soon as the last turkey sandwich is consumed on Thanksgiving night, shoppers all over the world are flopping onto the couch, device in hand, as the turkey coma sets in and the marketing messages go out.